bcraig83/CleanArchitecture/readme.md

 ### Infrastructure

+- Further separated this level into DataAccess and Integration.
+It just feels like data access and persistance is such a big portion of most applications, it needs to have it's own separate layer.
 - Upgraded dependencies to the latest and greatest.
 - I have to admit a lack of understanding of EF Core.
 I think I may have made a mess of the persistance layer.
 Specifically,  the "InitialCreate" class.
 Let's call it a work-in-progress for now!